SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 - We evaluate yield deltas and include historic yield as inputs into our neural network, allowing those data to "embed" adaptability measures [@hsiang_estimating_2017] such as soil properties and practices.
 However, those estimating absolute yield prediction may consider @rayburn_comparison_2022 as well as @woodard_efficiency_2017 to incorporate other variables like soil properties.
 - Later research may also extend to genetic modification and climate-motivated practice changes which we assume to be latent in historic data.
-- Though our interactive tools consider alternatives to SCYM and different spatial aggregations such as 5 character (4 x 5 km) geohashes, future work may consider modeling with actual field-level yield data and the actual risk unit structure.
+- Though our interactive tools consider different spatial aggregations such as 5 character (4 x 5 km) geohashes, future work may consider modeling with actual field-level yield data and the actual risk unit structure.
 To that end, we observe that the actual unit yields / revenue and risk unit structure are not currently public.
 - Due to the robustness of yield data, we examine Yield Protection but future agroeconomic study could extend this to the highly related Revenue Protection (RP) form of insurance.
 Indeed, the yield stresses seen in YP that we describe in this model may also impact RP.
 - With additional data, future modeling could relax our normality assumption though, in addition to 79% of neighborhoods seeing approximately normal yield deltas, we observe that 88% of neighborhoods see approximate symmetry per @kim_statistical_2013 so that later work would likely not remove a systemic directional bias in results.